Mistakes that starting clothing brands often make

 The cheapest option is rarely the best.
 Many brands choose a production address purely based on price, without considering communication, reliability, and minimum quantities.

-- MOQ turns out to be larger than expected
+• MOQ that turns out to be larger than expected

-Better: choose a partner who thinks along with you, is honest about what can and cannot be done, and has experience with startups.
-For example, see how we work on clothing production and starting a clothing line in the Netherlands.
+Better: choose a partner who thinks along with you, is honest about what is and isn't possible, and has experience with startups.
+For example, see how we work at clothing production and starting a clothing line in the Netherlands.

 7. Not testing, but scaling up

-Another recurring pattern: immediately ordering large quantities without ever testing whether the target audience really wants the product.
+Another recurring pattern: immediately ordering large quantities without ever testing if the target audience really wants the product.
 No pre-orders, no small batches, no feedback rounds with real users.

 Smarter:

-- only adjust your designs based on what you've learned when scaling up
+• only adjust your designs when scaling based on what you have learned

 8. Wanting to do everything alone